Is It Hard to Get a Personal Loan? Here’s What You Should Know

 • Secured personal loans are backed by collateral owned by the borrower such as a savings account or a physical asset of value.
 If the loan goes into default, the lender has the right to seize the collateral, which lessens the lender’s risk.

-• Unsecured personal loans, on the other hand, do not involve collateral.
-The money is lent based simply on an applicant’s creditworthiness and promise to repay.
+• Unsecured personal loans do not require collateral.
+The lender advances the money based simply on an applicant’s creditworthiness and promise to repay.
 Because unsecured personal loans are riskier for the lender, they tend to come with higher interest rates and more stringent eligibility requirements.

 Getting a Personal Loan From a Bank

-In addition to the type of personal loan you choose, the lender you borrow from can have an effect on how difficult the loan is to obtain.
+In addition to the type of personal loan you choose, the lender you borrow from can have an effect on how hard the loan is to get.
 For many borrowers, their bank is an obvious first choice when the time comes to take out a personal loan.

-Banks sometimes offer lower interest rates than private lenders do, which may be particularly true if you’re already an account holder at that bank.
-However, they may also have steeper personal loan eligibility requirements, such as a higher minimum credit score requirement, and the loan may take longer to disburse than it would from a private lender.
+Banks sometimes offer lower interest rates than other lenders, particularly if you’re already an account holder at that bank.
+However, they may also have steeper eligibility requirements, such as a higher minimum credit score.
+Compared to an online lender, banks tend to have a more time-consuming application process, and the loan may take longer to disburse.

-Still, the convenience of utilizing the bank you’re already familiar with and the comfort of in-person customer service may be worth the trade for qualified borrowers.
+Still, the convenience of utilizing the bank you’re already familiar with and the comfort of in-person customer service may be worth the trade-off for qualified borrowers.

 Getting a Personal Loan From a Private Lender